idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 ## Memsource Cloud

-Mentionned along with Memsource Editor in the above section.
+Mentioned along with Memsource Editor in the above section.

 ## MateCat